Trump Trolls Schumer, Seeks Court Guidance on SNAP Funding

 "Our Government lawyers do not think we have the legal authority to pay SNAP with certain monies we have available, and now two Courts have issued conflicting opinions on what we can and cannot do," Trump wrote Friday night on Truth Social.

-Trump is going to make sure the estimated 42 million SNAP recipients continue to have their food stamps coming now that the Democrat-forced government shutdown is heading into month No. 2.
+Trump said he is going to make sure the estimated 42 million SNAP recipients continue to have their food stamps coming now that the Democrat-forced government shutdown is heading into month No. 2.

 "I do NOT want Americans to go hungry just because the Radical Democrats refuse to do the right thing and REOPEN THE GOVERNMENT," Trump's post continued.
 "Therefore, I have instructed our lawyers to ask the Court to clarify how we can legally fund SNAP as soon as possible."